 D | Backup

-Once the import is complete, I then make a copy of that folder containing all the RAW files to my hard drive (the cloud backup is always silently running in background, so nothing extra to do for that!).
+Once the import is complete, I then make a copy of that folder containing all the RAW files to my hard drive (the cloud backup is always silently running in the background, so nothing extra to do for that!).

 Prefer to watch and hear me walk through the workflow?
-You got it boss!
+You got it, boss!

 2 | Culling and sorting process

 Once the RAW files are on my computer and properly backed up, it’s time to start the culling process.
 This is where I choose the keepers and trash the bad ones!
 For this process, I use Photo Mechanic.
-In the past I used Lightroom for culling, but the images tend to load slower there and those few extra seconds it takes for each image sure adds up when you have to scan through over a thousand pictures!
+In the past, I used Lightroom for culling, but the images tend to load slower there and those few extra seconds it takes for each image sure adds up when you have to scan through over a thousand pictures!

 A couple culling tips…

 - Cull in reverse.
 Start at the end of the wedding day, so you’ll be seeing the last photos you’ve taken first.
 Why?
-Because usually we’ll take multiple shots of the same subject (right?) and the last ones from that set are most likely the keepers.
+Because usually, we’ll take multiple shots of the same subject (right?) and the last ones from that set are most likely the keepers.
 So instead of looking through the test shots just to get to the best shots (ha! that was almost poetic), you’ll be starting with your best work.
 This method will save you time and it’s also good for your artistic ego to see your best shot first instead of getting that discourage feeling right off the bat.

 - Do your culling in batches.
 If you’re anything like me, you find the culling process a little daunting and sometimes have a hard time just starting.
-It’s definitely not the funnest task, but it’s most definitely a necessary one!
+It’s definitely not the most fun task, but it’s most definitely a necessary one!
 In order to make it a little less painful, I divy up the wedding day into chunks.
 I’ll still cull the full wedding in a day (first thing on the Monday morning, after a Saturday wedding), but instead of doing it all in one go, I’ll concentrate on just getting the dances done, then after doing something else for a while, I’ll come back and do the reception, then the bridal party formals, family formals, etc… It’s easier to tell myself to sit tight for 15-20 minutes and cull one chunk at a time then to try to motivate my brain to cull the entire thing at once.
 This method also saves me some time in the long run, because if I was to do it all in one long stretch, towards the end I’d start making mistakes – flagging images that shouldn’t be flagged and vice versa simply because my brain and eyes get a little saturated.
 I’ll also make the whole process fun by listening to my favourite podcast.

 3 | Lightroom export presets

-In Lightroom I only export one size JPEG that I will be able to use everywhere (client delivery, prints, albums, etc.).
+In Lightroom, I only export one size JPEG that I will be able to use everywhere (client delivery, prints, albums, etc.).
 Here are my presets…

 A few notes…

-- This kind of file name does not only help with SEO later on down the road, but it also makes it prettier for the client when they download the files opposed to keeping the original name out of camera.
+- This kind of file name does not only help with SEO later on down the road, but it also makes it prettier for the client when they download the files opposed to keeping the original name out of the camera.

 4 | Resizing with BlogStomp

-Those high-resolution JPEG are great for printing, for sharing with clients and for the wedding albums, but the files are too heavy and too large to share on social media and on the blog.
+Those high-resolution jpegs are great for printing, for sharing with clients and for the wedding albums, but the files are too heavy and too large to share on social media and on the blog.
 This is where BlogStomp comes in!
 BlogStomp is a magical little tool that allows you to resize images to share online all while keeping your images looking super great and super crisp.
 There are many other ways that BlogStomp can help you, but this will have to be (again!) for another post.

 Before importing my images into BlogStomp to be resized, I’ll choose which ones I want for the blog post and for sharing on Instagram/Facebook.
-Those chosen ones are the only ones that’s I’ll import – no need to resize all the images if I’m not going to use them all for sharing.
+Those chosen ones are the only ones that I’ll import – no need to resize all the images if I’m not going to use them all for sharing.
 My style (export) settings for BlogStomp look something like this…

 5 | Managing the file size with JPEGmini